 This means that DSpace 5.x (or below) configurations are NOT guaranteed compatible with DSpace 6.
 While you obviously can use your old configurations as a reference, you will need to start with fresh copy of all configuration files, and reapply any necessary configuration changes (this has always been the recommended procedure).
-However, as you'll see below, you'll likely want to do that anyways in order to take full advantage of the new local.cfg file.
+However, as you'll see below, you'll likely want to do that anyways in order to take full advantage of the new lo cal.cfg file.

-It is possible to easily override default DSpace configurations (from dspace.cfg or modules/\.cfg files) in your own local.cfg configuration file.
+As of DSpace 6, it is now possible to easily override default DSpace configurations (from dspace.cfg or modules/\.cfg files) in your own local.cfg configuration file.